-7.13.2 Cargo hatch covers shall be made of steel.
-Use of other materials is subject to special consideration by the Register in each case.

-7.13.3 The pressure P, in kPa, on the hatch cover panels located on the freeboard deck is determined by the formulae:
+- 7.13.2 Cargo hatch covers shall be made of steel.
+The use of other materials may be allowed provided it is confirmed by calculations and tests that they have a strength at least equivalent to that of the hatch covers made of steel. - 7.13.3 The pressure P, in kPa, on the hatch cover panels located on the freeboard deck is determined by the formulae: